 A&E departments are the busiest and most over stretched medical services in the UK.
 Medical errors are more likely to occur in A&E than in any other part of the health service.
 The consequences can be severe as A&E patients often have a serious or life threatening injury or illness.

-If you have suffered from a medical error in A&E, TRUE Solicitors may be able to help you to make a claim.
+If you have suffered from a medical error in A&E, within the last three years, TRUE Solicitors may be able to help you to make a claim.
 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.

 What is classed as an A&E negligence claim?